OWASP/www-chapter-belagavi/index.md

 <div style='color:black;'>

-This is an official page of OWASP Belagavi Chapter, Karnataka state, India.
+This is an official page of OWASP Belagavi Chapter, Karnataka state, India

 </div>